infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 	- Community aspect helps the cohort push through difficult period of low performance, demotivation or the slump before seeing outcomes/ success
 		- This could be critical to the CCIs becomes many strategies do not work instantly but require consistent reinforcement
 		- It also pushed for completion of courses because of peer pressure/community based motivations
-			- While completion rates are high, any stats on learning outcomes?
-Long term application of learning?
+			- ==While completion rates are high, any stats on learning outcomes?
+Long term application of learning?==
 - ## Players in CBC
 	- Growth School
 	- Airtribe